kchau101/Neptune/README.md

 If you'd like to use this design, please reference the TI document, as I don't think this particular implementation will be of any significant contribution to the work done by TI.

+I've left a rednotebook folder for documentation of the process.
+Read if you'd like.